adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/memtable.md

 ---
 slug: "/blog/simple-database/memtable/"
 title: "Build a Database Pt.
 2: MemTable"
 description: "Build the first component of an LSM-Tree database, the MemTable.
-We look at how RocksDB designed their MemTable and build our own."
+We look at how RocksDB designed their MemTable and build our own for our database engine."
 image: "blog/simple-database-memtable-cover.jpg"
 featuredImage: "../../../../images/blog/simple-database-memtable-cover.jpg"
 imageAlt: "Empty glass elevator shaft"
 author: "Adam Comer"
-date:	2022-04-03T16:37:07+0000
+date:	2022-04-04T19:21:04+0000
 postDate: 2020-06-12T00:18:28+0000
 ---